Pictures of Week in Latin America & Caribbean Photo Gallery

-The gallery was curated by AP photo editor Leslie Mazoch in Mexico City.
+The gallery was curated by AP photojournalist Fernando Llano in Mexico City.

 Follow AP visual journalism: